Before a Drought

 - Plant drought-resistant lawn seed.
 Reduce or eliminate lawn areas that are not used frequently.

-- Choose a water-efficient irrigation system such as drip irrigation for your trees, shrubs, and flowers.
+- Choose a water-efficient irrigation system such as drip irrigation for your trees, shrubs and flowers.

 - Invest in a weather-based irrigation controller—or a smart controller.
 These devices will automatically adjust the watering time and frequency based on soil moisture, rain, wind, and evaporation and transpiration rates.
 Check with your local water agency to see if there is a rebate available for the purchase of a smart controller.

-- Install a new water-saving pool filter.
+- Install a water-saving pool filter.
 A single back flushing with a traditional filter uses 180 to 250 gallons of water.

-Indoor Water Conservation Tips While in a Drought
+Indoor Water Conservation Tips During a Drought

 - Avoid flushing the toilet unnecessarily.
-Dispose of tissues, insects, and other similar waste in the trash rather than the toilet.
+Dispose of tissues, insects and other similar waste in the trash rather than the toilet.

 - Avoid letting the water run while brushing your teeth, washing your face or shaving.